Dr. Noriaki Kano biography, founder of the KANO model

 Between 1960 and 1970, Noriaki Kano obtained both his master’s degree (MSc.) and his doctorate (Ph.D.) from the University of Tokyo in Japan.

-Noriaki Kano believed that not all product or service performance factors are equal to those of the end user/customer, but that some factors create higher levels of customer loyalty than other others.
+Noriaki believed that not all product or service performance factors are equal to those of the end user/ customer, but that some factors create higher levels of customer loyalty than other others.

-In 1997, the Union of Japanese Scientists and Engineers (JUSE) awarded Noriaki Kano with the Deming prize for Individuals.
+One of Kano’s best-known books is the Guide to TQM in Service Industries (1996).
+In 1997, the Union of Japanese Scientists and Engineers (JUSE) awarded Noriaki with the Deming prize for Individuals.

 That same year he also received the Deming Lecturer Award from the American Statistical Association for his publication ‘Business Strategies for the 21st Century and Attractive Quality Creation‘ (1996).